pydicom/sendit/docs/storage.md

 # Storage
 When we get here, we have anonynized our data, and the user can optionally choose to send it off to cloud storage.
-As a reminder, this is determined in the settings, under [settings.config.py](../sendit/settings.config.py):
+As a reminder, this is determined in the settings, under [settings/config.py](../sendit/settings/config.py):

 We can first choose to send the images to an OrthanCP instance.
-If we turn this off, we won't, and the images will just stop after anonymization.
+If we turn this off, we won't, and the images will just stop after anonymization (note this is not implemented).

 ```
 # We can turn on/off send to Orthanc.
 If turned off, the images would just be processed